Konstantin Kalinin

 EHR dashboard example

 Why do doctors and nurses constantly complain about EHR systems?
-Why do they call them 800-pound gorillas in the healthcare industry and scold them for their click-to-death nature?
-Because some of them serve the healthcare system as a whole (read billing) and don’t care that much about med personnel’s needs.
+Why do they call them 800-pound gorillas and scold them for their click-to-death nature?
+Because many of them were built for the billing department, not the clinicians using them all day.

 Related: The Ultimate Guide to UI/UX Design and Healthcare App Design

-Custom EMR development, in that sense, sets you completely free.
-You may design unique front ends for different users so that ERM software doesn’t get in their way.
+Custom EMR development changes that equation.
+You can design distinct front ends for different user roles, so the EMR software doesn’t get in their way.

 From user flows to prototypes